TaoYang225/TaoYang225.github.io/content/home/education.md

     date_end: ''
     description: The major is to use AI technology to solve problems in the biomedical field.
 My doctoral project is to study text-based personality detection, which aims to identify one’s personality traits from the online texts he/she creates.
 The potential application of this research includes auxiliary diagnosis of psychological diseases, personalized human-computer interaction, etc.

-  - title: M.Eng. in Control Engineering
+  - title: M.E. in Control Engineering
     company: Civil Aviation University of China
     #company_url: ''
     #company_logo: org-x